 The Government has delayed the implementation of the Bribery Act.
 It will not now come into force in April as planned, but will be put on hold while the Government rewrites guidance for businesses on how to comply with the 2010 law.
-The Ministry of Justice (MoJ) has not said when new guidance will be published but has said that …
+The Ministry of Justice (MoJ) has not said when new guidance will be published but has said …

 Anyone care to explain the IT angle?

 Anyone who does business with IT has to be up to date with business laws.
 As many dodgy deals are being done with IT sales, this does have an IT angle!

 Keep your head up

 The angle is that you will soon receive an official request to acknowledge that you have read the corporate guidelines on how not to bribe public officials.
 If someone subsequently suggests that your improperly took a government purchasing agent to lunch, acknowledging these guidelines will have made you personally criminally responsible.
 Your employers will then wring their hands, say they have no idea how it could have happened, and take no responsibility.

 I'd be interested in knowing how that's different from how it already is though.